 KB Max claims the most critical enabler of digital transformation will not be technology itself.
 It will be people.
 We agree!
 This is why we have created our platform – so that people can be more involved in planning and participating in this near digital future.
 As it currently stands, not enough people within organizations have the skills (and mindset) required to leverage digital capabilities.

 According to Gartner, 64% of managers think their employees will not keep pace with future skill needs.
 Skills shortages will be one of the main barriers to digital transformation within large organizations.

 Some factors are predictive, yet some aspects of the future of digital transformation are simply undeniable.
-Let’s take a look at some of IDC's DX predictions for the future:
+Let’s take a look at some of IDC’s DX predictions for this coming year:

 - By 2023, 75% of organizations will have comprehensive digital transformation roadmaps.

 - By 2023, 60% of leaders in G2000 organizations will have shifted their management orientation from processes to outcomes, establishing operating models that are more agile.